A CMOS-compatible Ising Machine with Bistable Nodes: Experimental Analysis

-Finally, we also generated graphs with random edge densities and node sizes ranging from 16 to 32.
-For these graphs, we are able to enumerate all possible spin combinations to determine actual max-cuts.
+\item{\emph{Tiny graphs}:} Finally, we also generated fully-connected graphs with random edge weights, and node sizes ranging from 16 to 32 (in increments of 4).
+Each node size has 20 sample graphs, for a total of 100 graphs.
+For these graphs, we are able to enumerate all possible spin combinations to determine the actual maximum cut. \end{enumerate}